John Maples: 2010–2012: Life peer

-On 24 July 2010, in the Dissolution Honours List, Maples was created a Life Peer as Baron Maples, of Stratford-upon-Avon in the County of Warwickshire.
+On 24 June 2010, in the Dissolution Honours List, Maples was created a Life Peer as Baron Maples, of Stratford-upon-Avon in the County of Warwickshire.

 During a Lords debate on voting reform in November 2010, Lord Maples compared Lewisham West unfavourably with his other former constituency, Stratford-upon-Avon, stating that they "could not be more different".
 He claimed that Lewisham West was "three square miles of concrete", did not have an "identity", and that many of its constituents "did not know which borough they lived in".
 He added that Stratford-upon-Avon had a "very articulate" electorate and Lewisham West had "immigration and housing problems".
 Lord Maples was working on the Financial Services Bill from the joint Parliamentary Finance Committee.

 Personal life

-Maples married designer Lawry Kennedy (1946–1982), who was one of the first people to renovate early 1900s brick townhouses to help gentrify abandoned and rundown areas in Boston in the United States and London in England.
+Maples married designer Lawry Kennedy (1946–1982), who was one of the first people to renovate early 1900s brick townhouses to help gentrify abandoned and rundown areas in Boston in the United States, and London in England.
 They married on the Rhode Island oceanfront in July 1976; she divorced him in July 1980.
 He married journalist Jane Corbin in December 1986 in Westminster.
-The couple had a son and a daughter.
+The couple had a son (Tom, b.
+1989) and a daughter (Rose, b.
+1992).

-Maples died in Westminster, London, on 9 June 2012 from cancer, aged 69; his death was announced in the Lords by Baroness D'Souza.
+Maples died at the Harley Street Clinic in Weymouth Street, Westminster, on 9 June 2012 from cancer, aged 69; his death was announced in the Lords by Baroness D'Souza.